 During 2007, it would appear that attempts were made by unnamed owners to promote the development of a pet cemetery.
 While there were suggestions that such burials did take place, after three years of research there is no documentary evidence of any such burials and good reason to believe that the site was already in the process of being sold between property developers at the time this proposal was receiving publicity.

 This second of Gordon's photos looking west to east is part of a pair with the preceding picture giving a comprehensive view of the cemetery around 2003, during what would become known as its pristine period of maintenance.

 All the gravestones belonging to the former patients and staff had been removed, but the cemetery is level and managed.
 In the distance, the central cross of the QMMH cemetery is clearly visible, as is the entrance gate and the gravestones of service personnel buried there.

 On the right hand side, in the C of E section, four corner stones and stone tracery with central cross are visible.
 These structures had been knowingly or unknowingly placed directly on top of existing graves within the C of E section.

 This is the "new" Garden of Remembrance which Colin Arkwright had intended to offer as part of his business venture.
 Unfortunately, no record of any interments or scatterings which Colin may have organised have so far been discovered, but it is believed that records of such interments and scatterings did exist.

 From this photograph, and the drawings which were based on it, the subsequent confusion about the location of the original Garden of Remembrance is evident.
-However, as Owner, Colin Arkwright, should have had access to the sale documents, hospital records, location maps and former staff, in order to clarify the exact location of the original Garden of Remembrance, but for whatever reason he appears to have either been unaware of the true location, or chose to ignore it preferring instead, a new location for his development.
+However, as Owner, Colin Arkwright, should have had access to the sale documents, hospital records, location maps and former staff, in order to clarify the exact location of the original Garden of Remembrance, but for whatever reason he appears to have either been unaware of its existence and true location, or chose to ignore it preferring instead, a new location for his development.